tanzu-end-to-end/tap-workshop/workshop/content/exercises/09-Ongoing-Compliance.md

 ![Build Buildpack](images/build-buildpack.png)

 Here, we see that a second build occurred a couple of hours after the first one, and the reason given is BUILDPACK.
 Tanzu Application Platform continually publishes security fixes and version updates for the buildpacks and OS images used for container creation.
-Alana elects to automatically ingest these updates, and makes them available to the Image Builder.
-The Image Builder is able to immediately trigger rebuilds of images that are affected by the updates, and progrss them through the supply chain, without waiting on earlier stages.
-Image Builder ensures that all workload containers are being continually patched and updated, without any manual intervention required from Cody or Alana!
+Alana elects to automatically ingest these updates, and makes them available to the Image Provicer.
+The Image Provider is able to immediately trigger rebuilds of images that are affected by the updates, and progrss them through the supply chain, without waiting on earlier stages.
+Image Provider ensures that all workload containers are being continually patched and updated, without any manual intervention required from Cody or Alana!

 Security teams may want to view the posture of the whole application portfolio, and not just individual applications.
 Tanzu Application Platform provides a security dashboard that provides an expansive view, with the ability to navigate to specific workloads: